 Essen Economics of Mental Health Workshop

-The Essen Economics of Mental Health Workshop, organised by Christoph Kronenberg and Ansgar Wübker, on June, 24&25 2019 is hosted by the RWI in Essen.
+The Essen Economics of Mental Health Workshop, organised by Christoph Kronenberg and Ansgar Wübker, took place on 24&25 June 2019 at the RWI in Essen.
 This workshop aims to gather (junior) researchers with an interest in applying the tools of economics to problems surrounding mental health.
-Work considering a life-course aspect of mental health including mental health economics studies looking at informal care, access to health care and others will be discussed.
+In particular, topics related to the life course of mental health, including informal care, access to health care and Alzheimer's disease, were discussed.

 Half of those with a lifetime mental health problem first experience symptoms by the age of 14, and 75% before they reach their mid-twenties (Kessler et al., 2007).
 This implies that nearly one in five individuals has experienced the onset of a mental health problemby their mid-twenties.
 The conditions are often persistent and recurrent meaning they influence the entire work-life of the affected individuals (OECD, 2012).
 However, some older individuals may face a “double whammy” due to increased longevity, dementia and Alzheimer are a growing societal concern.
 The Alzheimer's Association (USA) reports that currently “someone in the United States develops Alzheimer's every 65 seconds.
 By mid-century, someone in the United States will develop the disease every 33 seconds.”
 Alzheimer's Association (USA) reports the societal costs to the USA from all dementias (including Alzheimer) to be $277billion in 2018 growing to $1.1 trillion by 2050.

 Please find further information here.